yakimka/picodi/README.md

     return lambda: value

-# We want to reuse the same client for all requests, so we create a resource that
+# We want to reuse the same client for all requests, so we declare a dependency
-#   provides an httpx.AsyncClient instance with the correct settings.
+#   with `SingletonScope` that provides an httpx.AsyncClient instance
+#   with the correct settings.
-@resource
+@dependency(scope_class=SingletonScope)
 @inject
 async def get_nasa_client(
     api_key: str = Provide(get_setting("nasa_api.api_key")),